 Everybody’s favourite place to sink a drink (or three) in town.
 Happy hour is from 5pm – 7pm when selected cocktails are two for 30 bolivianos.
 If you’re feeling peckish, this is also a great place to get food.
 They have an arrangement with the popular burger restaurant La Cocina, so food is delivered directly from their location across the road.

 This restaurant sits comfortably on the main square and is all day, every day.
 It is a great option for vegetarians and vegans as it offers a menu del dia tailored to their needs.
 Boasting an extensive variety of food including both international and local options, you are sure to find something to satisfy your cravings here!

 How to Get to Samaipata

 - By Collectivo: From Santa Cruz (30 Bolivianos (40 during holidays), they leave at Av.
 Omar Chavez Ortiz/ Soliz de Olguin and take you directly to the central plaza in Samaipata.

 - By bus: From Sucre (around 100 Bolivianos).
 Take a bus (only night buses available) from the terminal that goes to Santa Cruz.
 They all stop and let you out on the main road, 5 minutes walking distance from Samaipata.
 Be aware that you will arrive very early, at around 4am.
 Some places will not provide you a bed prior to check-in unless you have made prior arrangements with them.

 Where to go Next

-- Santa Cruz: Loads of stuff to do in and around Santa Cruz: Visit the Urban or Arenal park, the botanical garden or the Güembé biocenter.
+- Santa Cruz: There is loads of stuff to do in and around Santa Cruz.
+For example, you can visit the Urban or Arenal park, the botanical garden or the Güembé biocentre.

 - Sucre: It is said that Sucre is the most beautiful city in the whole of Bolivia.
-Walk around the central plaza, nice churches and green parks or walk the route of 7 waterfalls.
+Walk around the central plaza, scenic churches and green parks or even walk the route of 7 waterfalls.
 Take the red bus number 12 for about 1 hour outside of the city.